 Extended Valpolicella goes as far as to Val d’Illasi, the farthest area east to Valpolicella: here, Cantina Villa Merighi of Alessandro Gallo, based in Sona, owns some hectares of land that produce Valpolicella and Amarone, in addition to their Fiore Rosso IGT Verona and Custoza DOC.

 Our beautiful tour ended with a tasting of Pinuar (Pinot noir) and Oseleta by Cantina Corte Quaiara of Giovanni Montresor, from Sona: two wines that embody the experience of the Montresor family and the brave creativity of a new-generation winemaker.
-Both Cantina Villa Merighi and Cantina Corte Quaiara are featured in our “On the hills of Garda Lake” private wine tour.
+Our “On the hills of Garda Lake” private wine tour features both Cantina Villa Merighi and Cantina Corte Quaiara.

 While not tasting their creations, during our tour we stopped to meet many more wineries and friends — such as Gabriele Dalcanale of Cantina Le Bignele, Claudia and Giulia Benazzoli of Benazzoli Winery with their wine project dedicated to women, Azienda Agricola Le Marognole of Marano di Valpolicella, Piccoli Daniela Wines of Parona di Valpolicella, Cantina Salgari of Negrar, Cantina Santi (part of Gruppo Italiano Vini), Azienda Agricola Le Bertarole of Fumane, Tenute Salvaterra and Tenute Falezza.